Miguel-c-s/redoc-openapi-example/README.md

 # redoc-openapi-example
-A simple YAML example and a script to convert it to HTML with Redoc and code-snippets
+A simple YAML example using OpenAPI 3.0 Specification and a script to convert it to HTML with Redoc and code-snippets

 Files:
 - dynamic.html -> Run with live server to see a live version of the documentation